 4. Appear for interview:- Be confident during the interview just like at the time of your first email.
 The first interview is going to be messy so better give it to a random professor for the experience.
 At the end of your interview, do ask questions about funding and research project you’ll be working on during your Ph.D.
 This discussion will not only clear a lot of confusion but also let you know if the professor is serious.
 Do ask the professor if their offered funding is going to be enough for you or not.
 Especially, if you have a family.

-6. Apply for study permit: There is too much to write about it.
-So you better visit official CIC website for tips and tricks.
-You can also join PSA-CANADA ASSOCIATION Facebook group for help.
-One thing, if you’re married, please apply with family (it isn’t any different from applying alone) because later on it would be very difficult to get a visa for spouse.
+6. Apply for a study permit: There is too much to write about it.
+So you better visit the official CIC website for tips and tricks.
+You can also join the PSA-CANADA ASSOCIATION Facebook group for help.
+One thing, if you’re married, please apply with family (it isn’t any different from applying alone) because later on, it would be very difficult to get a visa for a spouse.
 Best of luck

 Please note that these assumptions are totally according to my personal experiences.
 The purpose of this post is to share knowledge and help fellow Pakistani students who are interested.

 Also, note that there is no shortcut to success so you do have to show full commitment to each and every point mentioned above.
 I have seen people with very low profile securing good positions because they were serious about it.

 The requirements are that you should be enrolled in your Masters’s thesis and have a good IELTS score > 6.5.
 GRE is required only for some universities.
 It’s better to save money and cross these universities out of your list